A videogame deep soak.

 You’ve got three minutes.
 Go.
 Why would I like weightlifting?

 Hang on a second.
 Don’t you want to know more about what it is first?
-There are lots of different types and some of them involve–
+There are lots of different types and they basically are described as lifts barbells in competition or as an exercise, if you plan to start doing it more often we recommend you to use the best testosterone booster 2022 to improve your performance faster.

 Did I ask you what it was?
 Is there something wrong with your brain, son?
 I have the internet, a mobile phone and a finger.
 Just tell me why I should do it.